 The magpie-lark is aggressively territorial, and will fearlessly defend its territory against larger species such as magpies, ravens, kookaburras, and even the wedge-tailed eagle.
 They are also known to attack people to defend their nesting area.
 Although attacks on people are not as vicious as plovers and magpies, they can still result in surprise or minor injury to the recipient.

-To stop these birds attacking your windows suspend the Hawk under the eve of your home above where the Peewee flies into attack the window.
+To stop these birds from attacking your windows suspend the Hawk under the eve of your home above where the Peewee flies into attack the window.
 Face the head of the Hawk away from the house.
 Angle the Hawk slightly into its flight path so that it isn’t just flying towards a flat piece of plastic.

 You can suspend the hawk by following the installation directions for “Verandah”.
 Once the hawk is in position you should obtain instant results.
 If the Peewee comes in at another location just move the hawk to that spot.